 Penalties

-A defendant that does not take the appropriate steps, in time, to relinquish his firearm(s) is guilty of an infraction.
+If you do not take the appropriate steps, in time, to relinquish your firearm(s), you are guilty of an infraction.
 The offense is punishable by a maximum fine of $100.

-Further, if no relinquishment, a defendant may be guilty of the unlawful possession of a firearm, and could be penalized under Penal Code 29800 PC, which prohibits firearm access for certain people.
+Further, if there is no relinquishment, you may be guilty of the unlawful possession of a firearm, and could be penalized under Penal Code 29800 PC, which prohibits firearm access for certain people.

 Our California criminal defense attorneys will discuss the following in this article: